Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Designing a waveguide that supports a degenerate bound state in the continuum at a given frequency

 Alternatively, one can plot a set of curves showing the absolute value of the waveguide characteristic function $|\det (M-\mathbbm{1})|$ as a function of one of the waveguide parameters, say, the grating layer thickness $L$, for a set of the real and imaginary parts of the frequency $\omega' - i \omega''$ in the vicinity of the BIC resonance.
-A curve that approaches zero at some value of the waveguide parameter (say, the thickness $L$) signifies the presence of the BIC of the corresponding eigenfrequency $\omega' - i \omega''$ in the vicinity of this value of the waveguide parameter.
+A curve that approaches zero at some value of the waveguide parameter (say, the thickness $L$) signifies the presence of the BIC waveguide eigenmode of the corresponding eigenfrequency $\omega' - i \omega''$ at this value of the waveguide parameter.

-Such a function plotted for the critical frequency $\omega_c$ and a given small decay rate $\omega''$ within a wider range of the waveguide parameter, like the one in Fig.~\ref{Fig:detPlot-L}, reveals an entire set of high-Q BICs and leaky waveguide eigenmodes.
+Such a function plotted for the critical frequency $\omega_c$ and a given small decay rate $\omega''$ within a wider range of the waveguide parameter, like the one in Fig.~\ref{Fig:detPlot-L}, reveals an entire set of high-Q BIC and leaky waveguide eigenmodes.
 Each sharp tip that points to zero indicates an approximate value of the waveguide parameter for which the waveguide supports a high-Q eigenmode.
 In fact, Fig.~\ref{Fig:detPlot-L} is a cross section $\varepsilon^- = 2$ of the 3D contour plot in Fig.~\ref{Fig:detPlot-Eigenmode branches} and reveals the set of waveguide eigenmodes that is represented by black branches in Fig.~\ref{Fig:detPlot-Eigenmode branches}.
-The Figs.~\ref{Fig:detPlot-FrequencyThickness} and \ref{Fig:detPlot-L} clearly demonstrate how robust, definitive and accurate the determination of the waveguide eigenmode frequency by means of the characteristic equation (\ref{det}) is.

-In this way, by varying any particular parameter of the waveguide, say, the grating layer thickness $L$, one can easily calculate the Q factor of the BIC waveguide eigenmode, $Q = \omega'_m/(2\omega''_m)$, as a function of that parameter and find the profile of the corresponding high-Q resonance.
-Its particular example is shown in Fig. \ref{Fig:Q(L)} as a function of frequency detuning from the critical value, $\omega'_m - \omega_c$, within the range where the grating layer thickness $L$ varies from $1.822\lambda_g$ to $1.827\lambda_g$.
-The dots stand for the numerically computed points, while the continuous curve is a fit $Q \approx \alpha c/(|\omega'_m - \omega_c|\lambda_g)$ approximating the Q factor at the wings of the resonance.
-Within the depicted range of detuning $(\omega'_m - \omega_c)\lambda_g/c \sim 10^{-5} - 10^{-6}$, the fitting parameter $\alpha$ is about 2.5.
-The latter dependence describes a reciprocal, very steep increase in the Q factor when approaching the BIC.
-Ideally the BIC Q factor tends to infinity at the center of the resonance.